-4 7.
-Promotional Increment
+6. Promotional Increment

-- 5a.
-Any full-time faculty or professional staff member receiving a promotion to Professor (or6Librarian IV or Counselor IV) shall receive an increment of \$10,000 in addition to any other7increment provided herein. - 8 b.
-Any full-time faculty or professional staff member receiving a promotion to Associate Professor 9 or Assistant Professor (or their equivalents) shall receive an increment of \$7,000 in addition to 10 any other increment provided herein.
+- a.
+Any full-time faculty or professional staff member receiving a promotion to Professor (or Librarian IV or Counselor IV) that becomes effective on or after 9/1/2022 shall receive an increment of \$12,000 in addition to any other increment provided herein. - b.
+Any full-time faculty or professional staff member receiving a promotion to Associate Professor or Assistant Professor (or their equivalents) that becomes effective on or after 9/1/2022 shall receive an increment of \$10,000 in addition to any other increment provided herein.

-11 8.
-Honorary Ranks
+7. Honorary Ranks

-- 12 Effective September 1, 2017, the honorary ranks of Distinguished Professor and University Professor - 13 shall be established, with the complement of full-time faculty in each rank not to exceed three (3) - 14 per annum, and with service by a faculty member in each rank not to exceed three (3) academic - 15 years.
-The President shall appoint the faculty who shall serve in those ranks in the succeeding - academic year on or before May 31 of each academic year, with the faculty member serving in those - 17 positions receiving a stipend of \$10,000 per annum during the appointment.
+Effective September 1, 2017, the honorary ranks of Distinguished Professor and University Professor shall be established, with the complement of full-time faculty in each rank not to exceed three (3) per annum, and with service by a faculty member in each rank not to exceed three (3) academic years.
+The President shall appoint the faculty who shall serve in those ranks in the succeeding academic year on or before May 31 of each academic year, with the faculty member serving in those positions receiving a stipend of \$10,000 per annum during the appointment.

-18 9.
-Order of Salary Increases
+8. Order of Salary Increases